umbraco/Umbraco.Headless.Client.NodeJs/README.md

-# Umbraco.Headless.Client.NodeJs
+# NodeJS Client Library for Umbraco Heartcore

+Umbraco Heartcore is the headless cms version of Umbraco as a service.

-Node.js client library for the Umbraco Headless APIs
+This repository contains the Node.js client library for the Umbraco Heartcore REST APIs.

 ## Install